Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 When your crema drops after less than a minute, chances are your extraction was too fast.

-The process should usually last longer than 15 minutes; however, it’s always best to consult with the owner manual that comes with your specific espresso machine first.
+The process should usually last longer than 15 minutes; however, it's always best to consult the owner's manual that comes with your specific espresso machine first.

 If the crema lingers for more than three minutes, you can try limiting the extraction time or opting for a lighter roast coffee instead.